kprince21/kprince21.github.io/README.md

 ## Welcome to GitHub Pages

 I'm Kamryn.
-These are files for this my class , Reporting in the Digital Age!
+These are files from my class , Reporting in the Digital Age!

 Take a look at my work from the semester below!